UniOfGreenwich/softwareproject_-team2/README.md

 In summary, the development of the application for the library system will ensure that the system is dynamic enough to adjust to the needs of the users.
 The team aims to enhance the interaction between the community and the library system as well as boost the overall library experience via the provision of a convenient and user-friendly interface.
 The team will ensure that this report includes the provision of detailed descriptions involved in the construction of the application for the library system, as well as observations and valid recommendations that may help in kick-starting the successful execution of this progressive project.

 ## User Requriments
+In order to get the library system as user-friendly as possible there are some basic user requirements that should be met.
+These are usually divided in functional and non-functional.
+### Functional requirements

+Functional requirements are the key features that the system should be able to provide for all the users, they are user-focused and task-oriented.

 * User Registration and Login

 Users should be able to create their account by providing personal information such as e-mail, password, date of birth, phone number, and student ID.